 Platform support: Just like KeePass, Enpass supports a wide range of platforms like Windows, MacOS, Linux, Android, iOS, Windows Phone, and Chromebook.

 Price: The desktop version of Enpass is completely free, this includes browser extension support.
 If you want to use it on mobile platforms like Android and iOS, then you are limited to store up to 20 items.
 To remove the limit you need to upgrade to the pro version with a one-time fee of $9.99.

 Pass is unlike any other password manager in this list, it is a command line utility.
-Pass is a simple and lightweight shell script that follows Unix Philosophy. i.e, being simple, minimal, modular, and doing one thing well.
+It is a simple and lightweight shell script that follows Unix Philosophy. i.e, is simple, minimal, modular, and doing one thing well.
 When using Pass, each password is stored inside a GPG encrypted file.
 To access this file, you need a master password.
 Even though it is just a command line tool, it is pretty powerful at what it does and allows you to group your passwords and temporarily copy passwords to the clipboard for ease of use.
-All this is done with your standard Unix shell commands along with some custom app-specific commands.
+All this is done with your standard Unix shell commands along with with some custom app-specific commands.
 If you want to, you can track all the changes to your Pass database using Git.

 If the command line is not your forte, thanks to the huge community, you can use QtPass, a free and multi-platform GUI (Graphical User Interface) for Pass.
 Other than that, Pass also support extensions so that you can add features like support for one-time passwords, easy password updating, etc.

 Platform support: Pass officially supports MacOS and Linux.
 However, there are many community-driven clients for other platforms like Windows, Android, and iOS.
 There are also extensions for Firefox and Chrome.